keptn/keptn/bridge/README.md

 - Currently, our UI tests are flaky because of some bugs in Cypress.
 You can find more information in [Known Issues](https://github.com/keptn/keptn/issues/7107).
 - One UI test will fail if you are on Windows and in a different time zone than Europe/Berlin due to a bug in Cypress.

+### Bundle Size Report

+The Keptn Bridge is bundled with the Angular CLI.
+To analyze the current bundle size, first run `yarn build:stats`, to generate the [`stats.json`](https://webpack.js.org/api/stats/) file.
+Then run the [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) with `yarn bundle-report` to create an interactive treemap visualization of the contents of all your bundles.

 ## IDE Setup

 ### Create workspace